Mich-Dich/PFF/README.md

    git clone --recursive https://github.com/Mich-Dich/PFF
    ```

+Windows:
 2. Execute the following file to create a VS 2022 solution:
    ```
    AutoGenerateSolution.bat
    ```
+Linux: (currently not supported)
+Apple: (currently not supported)

 ## Dependencies
 PFF relies on the following dependencies: